 All service modules have been designed such that multiple module instances can be used in parallel.
 The exact way of scaling up the services depends on the type of mercure installation (systemd/Docker/Nomad).
 More information on scaling services can be found in the Advanced section.

 No, mercure has not been written in Java, and it does not use the Log4j logging software.

 Is mercure FDA-approved?
 Does it have a CE label?

 No, at this time, mercure is neither FDA-approved nor does it have a CE label.
 However, it uses the Offis DICOM toolkit (DCMTK) for the underlying DICOM communication, which is well-established and used in numerous research and commercial products.

-    Yes, commercial use of mercure is generally possible, but it must adhere to the policies defined by the GNU GPLv3 open-source license.
-Click here to learn more about the permissions, conditions, and limitations of the license.
+Yes, commercial use of mercure is generally possible, but it must adhere to the policies defined by the MIT License.
+Click here to learn more about the permissions, conditions, and limitations of this license.

 mercure has been developed by Kai Tobias Block, Roy Wiggins, and Joshy Cyriac.
 The development has been supported by the Center for Advanced Imaging Innovation and Research (CAI2R) at NYU Langone Health.

 The name stems from the French translation of Mercury or Mercurius, the god of messages and communication in ancient Roman mythology.
 The project was initially called Hermes, Mercury’s counterpart in Greek mythology, but the name was changed to avoid confusion with another existing software in the medical-imaging field.